looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         $ kubectl apply -f kubernetes-config/locust-controller.yaml

-8. Get the external IP of Locust master service
+8. Get the external IP of Locust master service.
+Note this may take a minute or two to populate so we will use a `watch` command to know when it's ready:

-        $ EXTERNAL_IP=$(kubectl get svc lm-pod -o yaml | grep ip | awk -F":" '{print $NF}')
+        $ watch kubectl get svc

+    When the IP address is ready, copy it for the next step.

-9. Starting load testing The Locust master web interface enables you to execute the load testing tasks against the system under test, as shown in the following image.
-Access the URL as http://$EXTERNAL_IP:8089.
+9. Starting load testing.
+The Locust master web interface enables you to execute the load testing tasks against the system under test.
+Access the URL as http://[YOUR LOCUST IP]:8089.

 To begin, specify the total number of users to simulate and a rate at which each user should be spawned.
 Next, click Start swarming to begin the simulation.
 To stop the simulation, click **Stop** and the test will terminate.
 The complete results can be downloaded into a spreadsheet.
+Note that the Host parameter (by default set to 'dashboard' in the example test) is not used when we're working with real browsers - it's used for standard API-based load tests.

 10. [Optional] Scaling clients Scaling up the number of simulated users will require an increase in the number of Locust worker pods.
 To increase the number of pods deployed by the deployment, Kubernetes offers the ability to resize